g0ncal0/esof_quickFork/README.md

 ### Product Vision

 Skip the line, save time.
-A revolutionary app designed to transform the canteen experience at FEUP by simplifying the queuing process.
-Our vision is to create an organized and efficient platform that’s not only user-friendly but also allows students to maximize their time.
+An app designed to transform the canteen experience at FEUP by simplifying the queuing process.
+Our vision is to create an organized and efficient app that’s not only user-friendly but also allows students to optimize their time.

 ### Features and Assumptions
-- Buy canteen tickets - Purchase canteen tickets effortlessly without needing physical copies and wainting in the line.
+- Buy canteen tickets - Purchase canteen tickets effortlessly without needing physical copies and waiting in the line.
 - Consult canteen menus - Easily view menus for specific days to decide on purchasing tickets.
 - Payment with card and MB Way - Pay for tickets using either card or MB Way, ensuring a smooth transaction process.
 - Save payment methods - Store your preferred payment methods for future purchases, to improve the buying process.